Timeline: How Edward Snowden evaded U.S. prosecution

 July 17 - Putin signals he does not want to disrupt relations with Washington over the fate of Snowden.

-July 19 - Kremlin says it unaware of any plans by Snowden to seek Russian passport.
+July 19 - Kremlin says is unaware of any plans by Snowden to seek Russian passport.

 July 22 - Lawyer Kucherena says hopes Snowden will be able to leave the airport transit zone by Wednesday.

-July 24 - Airport official says Russian federal immigration service has granted Snowden papers allowing him to exit the airport and they would be handed to him by Kucherena.
+July 24 - Airport official says Russian federal migration service has granted Snowden papers allowing him to exit the airport and they would be handed to him by Kucherena.

-August1 - Snowden leaves the airport after receiving temporary asylum in Russia that expires on July 31, 2014.

-Putin’s senior foreign policy aide says Snowden case is too insignificant to hurt bilateral ties with the United States and that the Kremlin had no signs that Obama would cancel a planned visit to Moscow in September over the case.